PCA9685 - Multiple Servo Control Using Arduino

 }

-Inside the loop, The function setPWM() is used which takes three parameters as input and also it is used to set the pulse width for a specific channel on the PCA9685 PWM driver.
+Inside the loop, the function setPWM() is used, which takes three parameters as input, and it is also used to set the pulse width for a specific channel on the PCA9685 PWM driver.
 Here's the function signature:

 void Adafruit_PWMServoDriver::setPWM(uint8_t num, uint16_t on, uint16_t off);